 She nodded.

-"So… Cythera Voren."
+"So… Cythera Voren?"

 She raised a brow.
 "What about it?"

-"It doesn't sound stern," Damon said.
+"It doesn't sound as stern as your gradfathers," Damon said.
 "Sounds… calm.
-But hard not to notice."
+But kinda hard not to notice."

-A silence stretched — soft, subtle, charged.
+A silence stretched.
+It was soft and subtle but charged.
 Daichi plopped himself between them like a furry chaperone.
+The sun dipped lower.

 Damon stood.
 "Let me walk you home."